Mount Barnes (Washington)

-Mount Barnes is a 5987 ft mountain summit located within Olympic National Park in Jefferson County of Washington state.
+Mount Barnes is a 5987 ft mountain summit in Olympic National Park in Jefferson County of Washington state.
 Mount Barnes is part of the Bailey Range, which is a subrange of the Olympic Mountains, and is set within the Daniel J. Evans Wilderness.
 Neighbors include Mount Queets, 1.7 mi to the southwest, and Mount Olympus is set 6.2 mi to the west.
 Precipitation runoff from the mountain drains west into the Queets River, south into headwaters of the Elwha River, and northeast into Goldie River which is a tributary of the Elwha.
 Topographic relief is significant as the summit rises 3,200 feet (975 m) above Elwha Basin in approximately two miles.

 Etymology

 A peak was named by the Seattle Press Expedition to honor Captain Charles Adams Barnes (1859–1900), the expedition's topographer and historian.
 In December 1889, he and James Halbold Christie, the leader of the expedition, climbed through deep snow to the ridge just north of the peak, and finally laid eyes on the interior of the range which had been a mystery.
 Barnes wrote of the spectacle: "Range after range of peaks, snow-clad from base to summit, extended as far as the eye could reach, in splendid confusion."
 That peak is today known instead as Mount Wilder, and the Mount Barnes of today was originally christened "Mt.
 Childs" by that same expedition.
 Mount Childs now rises two miles north of Mount Barnes.